UNAFFI/svelte-dynamic-forms/README.md

 #### `settings`

-Static field settings that are evaluated once when the field mounts.
+Static field settings that are not evaluated at ever.
 Use for configuration that doesn't need to change.

 ```svelte
 <Field